vtex-apps/store-components/docs/BackToTopButton.md

   },
 ```

-3. Then, declare the back-to-top-button block using its props stated in the table below:
+3. Then, declare the `back-to-top-button` block using its props stated in the table below.
+For example:

 ```diff
   "store.home": {